yhur/ConfigPortal8266/README.md

 ```

 ## Configuration Upload Feature
-In addition to the Captive Portal configuration capability, it has feature that enables, you can upload the configuration using the SPIFFS/LittleFS file upload functions in both of Arduino IDE extension and the VSCode/PlatformIO.
+In addition to the Captive Portal configuration capability, it has a feature that enables you to upload the configuration using the LittleFS file upload functions in both of Arduino IDE extension and the VSCode/PlatformIO.

 The format of the configuration is as follows, and you this under the folder named 'data' to upload.
 <pre>